-Non-IT may include imbedded IT components including software, IT hardware, and other items and services traditionally considered IT on IT requirements.
+Non-IT may include imbedded IT components including software, IT hardware, and other items and services traditionally

 Non-IT professional services are not considered ancillary support services.
 Non-IT professional services are considered to be within the primary scope of OASIS.